What is the difference between a business advisor and an executive coach?

 Coach is right

 The company works.
 The strategy is sound.
-The way the founder arrives in the room is producing predictable friction every time, and it is costing the leadership team energy the business needs.
+The way the founder arrives in meetings is producing predictable friction every time, and it is costing the leadership team energy the business needs.
 The issue is the person, not the call.
 Months of work on presence and reactivity is what changes the pattern.
 A private advisor cannot do this, and would be wrong to try.

 Advisor is right